 Advent breaks into our world again.

-In the midst of economic crisis and war, hunger and disease,
+In the midst of crisis and conflict, hunger and disease,

 In the midst of our own worry and anxiety, domestic fatigue and fiscal peril,